panicmechanic/ZMD/Readme.md

 - Turn system
 - Fighter speed system
 - Add objects x 3/5/1 in inventory and floor
+- Add more attack type effects like explode.
 - Add monster drops based on difficulty, to encourage risk/reward
 - Improve GUI.
 Maybe a border.
+- Add click messages to see page of messages, rather than delete them, append them to a new list, to be displayed on click + current game_msgs
 - Release a playable alpha
 - Scent tracking
 - Mutations/Godly powers